Turk Shahis: Victory over the Arabs

 Royal figure with triple-crescent crown and halo, wearing a double-lapel caftan and boots, accompanied by a figure in armour.
 This is a possible depiction of Sun and Moon deities, showing Central Asian influence.
-Mural from the Fondukistan monastery, circa 700 AD.
+Mural from the Fondukistan monastery, circa 700 CE.
 Similarities can be seen with the Kizil Caves knights, indicating the continuity of Central Asian art under the patronage of the Western Turks.

 In 739 CE, Tegin abdicated in favour of his son Fromo Kesaro: (Note: Martin 2011:"He received this laudatory epithet because he, like the Byzantines, was successful at holding back the Muslim conquerors.")

 In the 27th year [of Kaiyuan, ie 739 CE], the king Wusan Tela Sa [for Khorasan Tegin Shah] submitted a memorial requesting that due to his old age, his son Fulin Jisuo may succeed him on the throne.
 The emperor agreed and dispatched an envoy in order to confer the king's title on him through an imperial edict.

 — Old Book of Tang, Book 198.

 "Fromo Kesaro" is probable phonetic transcription of "Rome Caesar".
-He was apparently named in honor of "Caesar", the title of the then East Roman Emperor Leo III the Isaurian who had defeated their common enemy the Arabs during the Siege of Constantinople in 717 AD, and sent an embassy to China through Central Asia in 719 AD which probably met with the Turk Shahis.
+He was apparently named in honor of "Caesar", the title of the then East Roman Emperor Leo III the Isaurian who had defeated their common enemy the Arabs during the Siege of Constantinople in 717 CE, and sent an embassy to China through Central Asia in 719 CE which probably met with the Turk Shahis.
 (Note: Martin 2011:"He received this laudatory epithet because he, like the Byzantines, was successful at holding back the Muslim conquerors.")
 In Chinese sources "Fromo Kesaro" was aptly transcribed "Fulin Jisuo" (拂菻罽娑), "Fulin" (拂菻) being the standard Tang dynasty name for "Byzantine Empire" and Jisuo (罽娑) the phonetic transcription of "Caesar":

 Fromo Kesaro appears to have successfully fought against the Arabs.
 His coinage suggests that the Arabs were defeated and forced to pay tribute to Fromo Kesaro, since Sasanian coins and coins of Arab governors were overstruck by him on the rim with the following text in the Bactrian script:

 Sasanian drachm with Fromo Kesaro obverse and reverse rim overstrike in Bactrian.